 Here comes that cherry red striped Kentworth semi, and with Bear as a co-pilot, nothing can stand in their way.
 The short-lived yet memorable B.J. and the Bear followed B.J.
-McKay and his furry friend Bear—not an actual bear, but an ever-so-stylish pet chimpanzee named Bear.
-We watched three seasons of all their wild adventures that played out like Dukes of Hazzard meets Convey.
+McKay and his furry friend Bear—not an actual bear, but an ever-so-stylish pet chimpanzee given that name.
+We watched three seasons of all their wild adventures that played out like Dukes of Hazzard meets Convoy.

 The show was produced at the height of the CB radio and trucking craze in the United States, and was produced by the one and only Glen A. Larson, the same year he was developing Buck Rogers for TV.
 Did this man ever sleep?
 Jury’s still out, but there’s no debate about how fun B.J. and the Bear was.
 Truly escapist, to the interstates.
 So where are the cast members who brought this imaginative, fun ride to life?
 Let’s catch up with them now.

 Greg Evigan (Billie Joe “B.J.”
 McKay)

 B.J.
 McKay is a handsome young trucker who traveled around the country in his big rig alongside his adorable and fashionable pet chimp, Bear.
 B.J. was always a step ahead of the pestering lawmen, a leading man, and a good ol’ boy; one you could root for.
 And B.J. would avoid the law while dealing with corrupt truckers or some problem, and awaiting the gorgeous lady of the week, all of whose hair had to be perfectly styled to avoid being overshadowed by Greg Evigan’s feathered locks.
 Dennis Quaid was actually heavily considered for the role before Greg won the job.